 Established in Portland, Oregon, in 2007, New Cascadia Traditional grew out of co-founder Chris Gumke’s severe gluten intolerance.
-The company's initial experiments grew from stalls at farmers markets to a full-blown bakeshop that now ships.
+The company's initial experiments grew from stalls at farmer's markets to a full-blown bakeshop that will deliver bread.
 These products freeze well, so you can place an order to freeze and thaw as needed to supplement your weekly grocery store haul.

 Frequently Asked Questions

 You can place one-time orders from most of these services; only one of the services we recommended, Wildgrain, is subscription-only.
 With some, you can set up recurring orders for regular deliveries of bread with no fuss.
 With others, you need to place a new order every time.